“Fight the good fight of faith, take hold of the eternal life to which you were called …” 1 Timothy 6:12

 When you get a cold, it affects your daily life, makes you feel miserable, slows you down, but it doesn't affect who you are.
 You know it's a condition and it takes simple rest, healthy options, and time to get better.
-Mental health difficulties are not comparable to a cold but the same principles can be applied:
+Mental health difficulties are not comparable, or even on the same pain level, to a cold but the same principles can be applied:

 Whether the depression, anxiety, or other challenges come and go, “Fight the good fight" by not giving up or giving in to any perspective contrary to what Christ has already fulfilled and given you … a full inheritance of life and a deep love from the Father that will never cast you away (John 6:37; 10:10; 16:27).